Contributions to provide women, children and families with Protection and Prevention Services

 - National Aboriginal Circle Against Family Violence (NACAFV): Core funding for NACAFV to provide support to shelters and their staff through training forums, gatherings and development/distribution of resources and research.

-- Development Funding: As part of Program Directive 20-1, funding may be made available for the planning and start-up costs for new Agencies which are assuming the responsibility for the direct administration of Child and Family Services from the Province or Territory.
+- Development Funding: Funding may be made available for the planning and start-up costs for new Agencies which are assuming the responsibility for the direct administration of Child and Family Services from the Province or Territory.
 Those First Nations wishing to separate and create a new eligible funding recipient (FNCFS agency) or wishing to leave one eligible funding recipient (FNCFS agency) and join another are not eligible for development funding.
 Development funding is only available to a group that has not yet become operational as an agency and is not available to First Nations who are currently receiving services as a member of an existing eligible funding recipient.
 Development funding will be approved based on project proposals/ workplans and can be utilized for the following costs associated with the establishment of new FNCFS Agencies:

 - allowances for assessment;